 Transferring this knowledge to his legal practice, Bryn provides practical advice to his clients to help them achieve their objectives coupled with the ability to anticipate a range of issues that may arise.
 He also brings significant litigation experience to the table.
 He has acted as counsel in Aboriginal rights and duty to consult litigation, disputes relating to revenue-sharing arrangements, and for interveners in precedent-setting Aboriginal and constitutional law cases in the Supreme Court of Canada, including Mikisew Cree First Nation v.
 Canada and Ktunaxa Nation v.
 British Columbia, which was recognized by Lexpert as one of the Top 10 Business Decisions in 2018.

 Bryn frequently speaks at conferences on Aboriginal law and policy issues.
 He is also an active member of the firm and involved in mentoring, student recruitment, and diversity and inclusion issues.
 He is the Ontario regional lead for McCarthy Tétrault’s Pride Action Group and a member of McCarthy Tétrault’s National Pro Bono Committee.
-He currently serves on the Board of Directors of Casey House, a specialty hospital providing care and support to people living with HIV/AIDS in Toronto.
+He currently serves on the Board of Directors of Legal Aid Ontario and was previously on the Board of Directors of Casey House, a specialty hospital providing care and support to people living with HIV/AIDS in Toronto.